autumnleaves123/info-2300-final-project/documents/design-plan.md

     * Use google translate to auto-translate the site on the fly.
   * **Memo** (Justify your decisions; additional notes.)
     * Creating multiple pages manually would require manual skills, effort and time that we do not have.
     * Using auto-translate using Google-Translate API is an easier way to go.
-Plus, we would like to learn the Google Translate API.
+Plus, we would like to learn the Google Translate API.]

+* Needs/Wants #1
+	* **Needs and Wants**
+		* Client is required to have an About page to satisfy requirements as an organization under the Public Services Center, and wants the flexibility to change this information
+	* **Design Ideas and Choices**
+		* Create an About page that describes the organization and its goals and initiatives
+		* Keep the structure of this page simple and allow webmaster to change the text in HTML if changes are needed
+		* Create an Update About Page with HTML form on the website which can only be accessed by members who can log in to the admin pages
+	* **Memo**
+		* We will allow the webmaster to make changes via an HTML form, but also leave instructions as to how changes in HTML can be made.
+The club has members well versed in programming languages, so maintaining the website should not be a difficult task

+* Needs/Wants #2
+	* **Needs and Wants**
+		* Client would like the ability to update the Meet the Board page for each new E-board
+	* **Design Ideas and Choices**
+		* Allow webmaster to make changes in HTML
+		* Create an Update E-board page as an admin page that can only be viewed members of the e-board.
+Provide an HTML form that allows users to delete existing members and another form for adding the new e-board (name, email, description, photo)
+	* **Memo**
+		* Both options are viable, but it is probably better to allow updates to be made on the admin pages for a more user-friendly interface, and to prevent code from being tampered with.
+We want to make this website self-sustaining so that even those unfamiliar with HTML/CSS/PHP have the ability to make changes when necessary

+* Needs/Wants #3
+	* **Needs and Wants**
+		* Client wants a learning page to share ASL resources with members and the general public
+	* **Design Ideas and Choices**
+		* Create a page and display links to different websites
+		* Create a photo gallery with different pictures of signs and allow users to hover over it/click on it to see its meaning
+	* **Memo**
+		* We think that the second option would be more effective because it is attention-grabbing and different from how websites usually present information
+		* We could still display relevant links at the bottom of the page for those who are interested in delving deeper

+* Needs/Wants #4
+	* **Needs and Wants**
+		* Client would like a calendar to list organization events on the website
+	* **Design Ideas and Choices**
+		* Embed a Google calendar onto one of the pages
+		* Create a list of events on one of the pages, providing date, time, and event details
+	* **Memo**
+		* We will likely embed the Google calendar in the version of the website that we submit to the client, but create a list of events for the website that we submit for class to satisfy project requirements

 ### Hosting Plan

-- We will not be hosting our website for the client, as stated by the requirements of this project.
+We will not be hosting our website for the client, as stated by the requirements of this project.
 But we can give them the website and they can host the website.
 We have notified the client of this.

 ### Client's Edits

-- Yes.
+Yes.
 We will implement different forms for changing/updating the content of the website for the admins.
 For instance, our website would have a form for uploading different content on the feeds/announcement section in the home page (only visible/accessible by admins)

 ### Information Architecture, Content, and Navigation